 However, the beauty of riding a motorcycle in Vietnam is there’s always someone who can fix your bike in sight, usually for very cheap.
 Some will try to take advantage, but it is nothing a little haggling can’t solve.

-Check out Tigit Motorbike by clicking the button below.
+If you’re looking for bikes, check out Tigit Motorbikes.
 They have a good range of motorbikes to rent and buy, when in Vietnam.

 What Motorbike Did I Get?